FOUfashion/api/README.md

 npm run coverage-watch
 ```

+These scripts will create a `coverage.html` report.
 It has 100% code coverage.

 ## IDE and linting